christiannwamba/herm-workshop/content/01-setup-ui/11-create-a-nextjs-app.md

 - Create a Next.js app
-- Learn how to create Next.js apps using existing templates (e.g., Apollo GraphQL template)

 ## Exercise 1: Create a Next.js App

-**Task 1: Download an Apollo-based Next.js App**
+**Task 1: Create App**

 You can either [manually](https://github.com/zeit/next.js/#manual-setup) create a Next.js app or use the `create-next-app` CLI tool.
 Create a project folder where you want everything regarding herm to live.

 ```bash
 mkdir herm